 KNOW WHEN TO SAY “NO”

-If you’ve tried everything that you know–as politely as possible–to keep the relationship equitable and reasonable–but it just isn’t–don’t be afraid to say NO. In my consulting practice I meet many smaller company executives who just don’t feel they can do this with larger technology OEM partners.
-They’ll talk tough in internal meetings, but when back in discussions with the partner, the tough talk turns to submission.
+Say you’ve tried everything that you know, as politely as possible, to keep the relationship equitable and reasonable.
+But it still just isn’t.
+At this point, don’t be afraid to say NO. In my consulting practice, I meet many smaller company executives who don’t feel they can do this with larger technology OEM partners.
+They’ll talk tough in internal meetings.
+But when back in discussions with the partner, the tough talk turns to submission.
 They just feel like the OEM partner is too important to their business to risk ever offending them in any way.
-Sometimes they are just too intimidated dealing with executives from an industry giant.
+Sometimes they are just too intimidated to deal with executives from an industry giant.

 HAVE REALISTIC EXPECTATIONS